Advertiser Disclosure

 • This is our #1 go-to card without question because you earn 2pts/$1 spent on ALL travel and dining purchases worldwide.
 There are no foreign transaction fees either, so we continue to earn these bonus points when traveling.

 • I also signed up for the Ink Business Preferred® Credit Card, which is an incredible card for those who run a business.
 At the time, the welcome offer I earned was 80,000 points after meeting spend requirements!
-The card’s current welcome bonus offer allows you to NEW OFFER: Earn 100,000 bonus points after you spend $8,000 on purchases in the first 3 months.
+The card’s current welcome bonus offer allows you to Earn 90,000 bonus points after you spend $8,000 on purchases in the first 3 months.
 On that note, if you’re a business owner, take a close look at the best business credit cards that we recommend.

 To Fly Etihad First Class Apartment: